Executive Vice President and Head of Risk Analytics

-A bank's risk management and capital adequacy requirements are closely connected as the capital adequacy ratio ultimately should be able to withstand the risk of any loss arising from the customers.
-Danske Bank works with both areas within the same organizational unit, and they are now both supported by SAS® Risk Management for Banking.
-The investment in a new IT platform – for the bank's risk and capital calculations analysts – is part of a new, ambitious and more business-integrated line.
-The philosophy is that the complex calculations must reflect the bank's business reality and affect the bank's decision making.
+A bank’s risk and capital management are closely connected as the capital should ultimately be able to withstand any probable loss arising from its customers.
+Danske Bank’s work with both areas is supported by SAS® Risk Management for Banking.
+The philosophy is that the complex calculations must reflect the bank’s business reality and should inform the bank’s decision making.

 Initially, Danske Bank chose SAS Risk Management for Banking to get a more transparent view into its data.
 But the solution has also given the analysts in the risk analytics department more autonomy, explains Executive Vice President Mikko Laukka, who is Head of Risk Analytics.
 He says that now the bank’s portfolio credit risk team can work on the platform without the help of the IT department, ensuring faster decision-making.

 The solution quickly proved its worth by giving us transparent insight and management over all parts of our calculations, and it enables us to develop, change and understand the analysis behind the figures ourselves.

 The solution is tailored to the risk analysts who use it every day.
 It gives them the tools they need to construct and test hypotheses, as well as produce the relevant key numbers and analysis for decision making.
 Additionally, the bank’s strategic stress tests can now be performed using the analytical platform.